:: How to Team-up successfully with influential bloggers ::

 Influencer marketing is mentioned as THE digital marketing trend for 2016-2017.

 Clients often ask my advice on how to best engage with bloggers.
 As Digital Marketing Consultant, I have a developed a influencer marketing methodology to develop professional engagement.
 As long-term blogger myself, I’ve also received many requests from brands reaching out to me.
-So, by understanding both parties on the table, I’m in somewhat of a unique position of insight.
-Let me share my top influencer marketing tips.
-I’m particularly shedding light on a blogger’s point-of-view as this is most obscure to many marketers.
+So, by understanding the parties on both sides of the table, I’m in somewhat of a unique position of insight.

 At Aryta, we manage a portfolio of blogs from DIY & crafts, to home decor to elite athletics.
-We’re nearly celebrating our 10-year anniversary.
-However, it is really been in the last two-three years that we have become bombarded with ‘requests’ by ‘inbound marketeers’ who are now ‘doing influencer marketing’.
+We are celebrating our 10-year anniversary (April 2017).
+In the last two, three years, we’ve become bombarded with ‘requests’ by ‘inbound marketeers’ who are now ‘doing influencer marketing’.

 Unfortunately, most of their effort is wasted.
-The way companies have approached us as bloggers has – by and large – been disrespectful, company-centric and utterly uninteresting to us.
-They appear to not understand the potential power of blogging influencers nor the Anti-Spam Act.
-Mostly, influencer marketing email blasts have left us as bloggers disappointed by the lack of genuine interest in our audience.
+The way companies and their ‘consultants/agencies’ have approached us as bloggers has – by and large – been disrespectful, company-centric and utterly uninteresting to us.
+They appear to not understand the potential power of a blogging influencer nor the Anti-Spam Act.
+Mostly, influencer marketing email blasts have left us as bloggers disappointed by the lack of genuine interest in us and our audience.
+Sad.

 Win-Win-Win Influencer Marketing Works